ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPolicy`

 3. In the list of results, identify the policy that you want to change (or remove).
-Make note of the policy's name or GUID.
+Make note of the policy's name.

-4. Depending on whether you're using the policy's name or GUID, run one of the following PowerShell cmdlets in the Office 365 Security & Compliance Center:
+4. Run the **Set-InformationBarrierPolicy** cmdlet in the Office 365 Security & Compliance Center:

     `Set-InformationBarrierPolicy -Name "POLICYNAMEGOESHERE" -State "Inactive`

-    `Set-InformationBarrierPolicy -Identity "GUIDGOESHERE" -State "Inactive`
+5. Run the **Start-InformationBarrierPoliciesApplication** cmdlet in the Office 365 Security & Compliance Center:

-5. WORK IN PROGRESS
+    `Start-InformationBarrierPoliciesApplication -POLICYNAMEGOESHERE`

 ## Related articles